autopp/rspec-shell_command/README.md

   end

   # Check the output of the standard error by Regexp
-  it 'output "goodby\n" to stderr' do
+  it 'output "/^good/" to stderr' do
     expect(`echo hello; echo goodby >&2`).to output(/^good/).to_stderr
   end
 end